Online Courses & e-Learning

 Online course participants communicate through a discussion board within the course system.
 Participants type their responses to discussion prompts provided in the course, and other course participants can type replies.
 Participants contribute to the discussion at times that are convenient to them.
 They do not have to be online at the same time.

-Yes.
-Course instructors will work with participants who do not have access to adult learners to come up with alternate activities.
+No. If needed, course instructors will work with participants who do not have access to adult learners to come up with alternate activities.
 Sometimes, participants can try suggested activities with a group of colleagues or other adults instead of in an actual classroom or tutoring context.

 What are the technical requirements for participation?